Ahthe/Flowo/README.md

 ## How the Scheduler Works

-The scheduler lives in `backend/src/scheduler/scheduler.service.ts`.
-When you press the "Schedule" button, here is exactly what happens, step by step.
+When you press the "Smart Schedule" button, here is exactly what happens

 ### Step 1: Cleanup